WeZZard/Gatsblog/content/_posts/2023-08-08-swift-macro-revisited-the-strengths-and-essence/index.md

   verification into it.
 - Unlike existing code reuse features in Swift, Swift Macro does not protect its expansion from the existing contents of the applied site by default.
-Yet, it also can change the semantics of it.
+Yet, it also can change the semantics of applied site.
 Macro authors shall watch out for potential traps and pitfalls while implementing Swift macros.
 To be specific:
   - For freestanding Swift macros, they can affect the control flow of the applied site as well as share the lexical scope.
   - For attached Swift macros, they can extend members to types as well as accessors to properties.
 The extended contents also share the same "namespace" of the extended point.
-More than that, accessor macros could turn a stored property into a computed property by adding either the get, set or other undocumented accessors like _read, _modify, unsafeAdressor and unsafeMutableAddressor.
+More than that, accessor macros could turn a stored property into a computed property by adding either the `get`, `set` or other undocumented accessors like `_read`, `_modify`, `unsafeAddressor` and `unsafeMutableAddressor`.

 ![How Swift Macro Works](./how-swift-macro-works.png "How Swift Macro works.")